THE STANDARD MIAMI

 Jason grew up deeply immersed in Nature in the Pacific Northwest and was always involved in holistic healing practices, global bathing culture and exploring pathways of spiritual evolution.
 Since quite young he had always preferred to live his life independently as a successful artist and entrepreneur.

-Soon after the plan was written the project began taking on steam and forces aligned that set Jason and his team well other way.
-By 2000, Alex Calderwood, Jared Lovejoy (Jason's twin brother) and many other angels like Graham Hill, Shayne Mcquade, Claire Darrow and Nadine Johnson joined forces over the years to help Jason's vision, which was called "NestSpa", to become a reality.
+Soon after the plan was written the project began taking on steam and forces aligned that set Jason and his team well on their way.
+By 2000, Alex Calderwood, Jared Lovejoy (Jason's twin brother) and many other angels like Graham Hill, Shayne Mcquade, Claire Darrow and Nadine Johnson joined forces over the years to come to help Jason's vision, which was called "NestSpa", to become a reality.
 Through his close friend Alex Calderwood (of ACE Hotel and Rudy's Barber Shops), Jason was introduced to Andre Balazs who was just launching the iconic Standard Hotel brand in Hollywood at the time and thought that a spa concept like NestSpa could be a perfect fit for The Standard brand.
-Alex had already placed one of his Rudy's barbershops in the lobby and many years later would go on to open his own iconic Ace Hotels and in completing that circle of creation Jason would eventually join Alex in launching the Ace Palm Springs as General Manager in 2010.
+Alex had already placed one of his Rudy's barbershops in the lobby and many years later would go on to open his own iconic Ace Hotels and in completing that circle of creation Jason would eventually join Alex in launching the Ace Palm Springs as its General Manager in 2009/10.